An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Introduction

-Our core contributions are to develop an ASR model which can continually learn representations using SSL.
+Our core contributions are to demonstrate a method of efficient transfer learning for pre-trained, self-supervised ASR models.
+This learns a new language speech representation by utilizing knowledge from an existing speech representation model.
 Our model can retain performance on old tasks and crucially transfer knowledge from a previous task to be more computationally efficient when training a new task.
-To do this we use a modular approach to CL where we add new parameters as language adapters \cite{houlsby2019parameter} for learning new languages, see Section~\ref{sec:related-works} for a background of different CL methods.
+To do this we use a modular approach where we add new parameters as language adapters \cite{houlsby2019parameter} for learning new languages.
 The power of this method is demonstrated in that we are able to prevent forgetting completely and speed up training a new task by reusing model components, see the results in Section~\ref{sec:experiments}.
+We name our method continual wav2vec 2.0 (cwav2vec 2.0) and refer to it as such throughout.